- You do not have any products in your shopping cart yet.

 Where should your table definitely not be placed?

-- Direct Sunlight: Heats the surface strongly, dries it out, and can promote cracks (e.g., conservatory, south-facing side).
+- Direct sunlight: Heats the surface strongly, dries it out, and can promote cracks (e.g., conservatories, south-facing rooms).

-- Dry Winter Air: Extracts moisture and causes the wood to shrink.
+- Dry winter air: Draws out moisture and causes the wood to shrink.

 What to Do If Something Happens?